apache/arrow-rs/object_store/README.md

 # Rust Object Store

-A focused, easy to use, idiomatic, high performance, `async` object store library interacting with object stores.
+A focused, easy to use, idiomatic, high performance, `async` object store library for interacting with object stores.

 Using this crate, the same binary and code can easily run in multiple clouds and local test environments, via a simple runtime configuration